vibha1019/vibha_mandayam/_posts/sprint_3_team_plan.md

 comments: true
 ---

-# 🛒 Dinero Store Project Overview
+# 🛒 D'nero Store Project Overview

 This project aims to create an **interactive online chat room** where students can connect and buy their favorite items at the **Dinero Store**.
 By promoting new items and fostering communities around shared interests, students can engage with others who enjoy similar items and products.